 The territory of France extends away from the confines of Europe, with the country having three overseas departments.
 Three of the departments (French Guiana, Martinique, and Guadeloupe) are found in the Americas, while two departments (Reunion and Mayotte) are situated in Africa.
 These departments are recognized as part of France, and hence have all the political and economic systems of mainland France which include the use of the Euro as the official currency and participating in the country’s general elections.

-8. France has the third largest number of UNESCO sites in Europe.
+8. France has the third largest number of UNESCO World Heritage Sites of all European countries.

 7. France's national day is Bastille Day.
 It is celebrated on July 14th.